versionone/VersionOne.Client.Requestor/README.md

 ## Use with On-Premise V1

 If you have your own instance installed on premise, we are still working on documentation for that.
-So, contact us for help.
+At a minimum, we know that if you have the Active Directory authentication option configured, you'll need to ensure that `ASP Impersonation` is enabled in IIS, and that `Anonymous Authentication` is disabled.

+But, we've only helped one customer with this kind of install so far, so if you try and come across any issues, just contact us for help.

 ## Configure for V1 Projects